squiffy-statto/ms_tools/README.md

 %ms_copydata  | Copies datasets into WORK library of each of the specific remote sessions.         |
 %ms_splitdata | Splits up a dataset into sections and passes each to the specific remote sessions. |

-The macros themselves have various arguments that are either required or optional which are explained below.
+Each macro has various arguments that are either required or optional explained below.

 <hr>